telly-llc/what-is-telly/README.md

 $ TELLY_SHOW_ME=1 python3 foo.py
 ```

+### How can I opt in or out of a single project's telemetry?

+You can opt in or out of a single project's telemetry using the telly CLI methods:
+ * Opt in: `python3 -m telly optin [project-uuid]`
+ * Opt out: `python3 -m telly optout [project-uuid]`

+These commands edit the `.telly_optin` file in your home directory.
+You can always edit it manually or
+list its contents like this: `$ cat ~/.telly_optin`

+### How can I enable or disable Telly completely?

+If you want to disable or enable Telly for all projects, you can use the commands below:
+*  Enable: `python3 -m telly enable`
+ * Disable: `python3 -m telly disable`

+These commands create or removes the `.telly_disable` file in your home directory.
+You can always
+create or delete it manually.

 ### Want to learn more?
 Want to learn more about using Telly?
 Do you have an idea for new features?
 Just want to hear our voice?